Become Gibside's heritage trainee volunteer

 The role will involve working with volunteers to deliver exceptional presentation of the outdoor spaces.
-You will also help to deliver the garden interpretation and event programme to ensure that the visitors have the best experience whilst they are here.
+You will also help to deliver the garden interpretation and an event programme to offer visitors an enjoyable experience whilst they are here.

 This role is voluntary, so what's in it for you?

-- Opportunity to take part in the NT ‘Heritage Skills Passport’
+The opportunity to take part in the NT ‘Heritage Skills Passport’ scheme.

 If this sounds like something you'd like to apply for, or have a question about the role, please contact Head Gardener Deborah Crombie on 01207 541825 or e-mail.